26 Jul 2016

-At Manning Elliott we can assist you in preparing a plan that can help your family navigate these issues.
-We have experience to help you create a plan that addresses these issues and gets formally implemented as part of your Will or larger Estate plan.
+Manning Elliott is here to help if you have any questions about preparing a plan that can help your family navigate these issues.
+We have the experience to help you create a plan that addresses these issues and gets formally implemented as part of your Will or larger estate plan.

 The above content is believed to be accurate as of the date of posting.
 Tax laws are complex and are subject to frequent changes.
 Professional advice should be sought before implementing any tax planning.
 Manning Elliott LLP cannot accept any liability for the tax consequences that may result from acting based on the information contained therein.